 “You want to create personas for the people who buy from you today as well as for those who don’t, whom you’re targeting.
 The research that goes into the accurate portrayal of current and potential customers and their behaviors should be a combination of demographic, psychographic, and ethnographic.”

-When creating your buyer personas, don’t forget to include your media, blogger, and influencers as personas.
+When creating your buyer personas, don’t forget to include your media, stakeholders, community admins and moderators, podcasters, bloggers, and influencers as personas.

-The media is your target audience, too!
+The media (journalists, podcast hosts, Twitter Spaces hosts, Clubhouse room hosts) is your target audience, too!
 Make them real people with real interests and real lives.
 You might relate to them more.

 5. Find Your Brand Persona